adeutscher/Adventure.Report/README.md

 While not pictured in my architecture diagram, it wouldn't be out of the question for other microservices to need to reach out to contact the main game servers.
 For example:

 * Delivering messages to a player
-* Pulling live information on in-game elements (not just where they are in the database)
+* Pulling live information on in-game elements (more up-to-date than where they are in the database)

 #### Solution